garrandall/popular-music-data/tracks/could-i-have-this-dance-anne-murray.md

 I fell in love with you

 Could I have this dance
 for the rest of my life,
 Could you be my partner
 every night,
 when we're together
 it feels so right,
 Could I have this dance
 for the rest of my life

 I'll always remember,
 that magic moment,
 When I held you close to me

 As we move together,
 I knew forever,
 you're all I'll ever need

 Could I have this dance
 for the rest of my life,
 Could you be my partner
 every night,
 when we're together
 it feels so right,
 Could I have this dance
 for the rest of my life

 Could I have this dance
 for the rest of my life,
 Could you be my partner
 every night,
 when we're together
 it feels so right,
 Could I have this dance
-for the rest of my life!!
+for the rest of my life!